insyri/rstrafes-mod-doc-draft/rules/gameplay-injections-hdw-expls.md

 # Gameplay Injections/ Hardware Exploits
 This contains the different exploits that provide **external assistance**; if enough evidence suggests that a/the user is found to utilize these, they will be issued moderation.
 Some items in game are purposefully added into maps, those count as internal additions which are allowed.
-Including but not limited to: accelerators. <sub>note: update list</sub>
+Including but not limited to: accelerators.

 ## Appealable
 ### Timescaling